yeti-platform/yeti-platform-old.github.io/_posts/2017-10-6-yeti-ecosystem.md

 ![Yeti's extended family]({{ "/assets/images/yeti-eco2.png" | absolute_url }}){:width="90%"}

 [MISP](http://www.misp-project.org/){:target="_blank" class="external"} can be used as a feed to Yeti, propagating information from the MISP communities you're connected to directly to your defense systems in a way they can understand them.
 [TheHive](https://thehive-project.org/){:target="_blank" class="external"}, (or rather, [Cortex](https://github.com/CERT-BDF/Cortex){:target="_blank" class="external"}) can use Yeti as a source of enrichment for network artifacts.

+### Extending Yeti to your needs

+It's alto worth noting that Yet was designed with modularity in mind.
+It's fairly easy to create new feeds, analytics and exports.
+Yeti's full system can also be leveraged via the HTTP API so interacting with it from other tools or even the command-line should be pretty straightforward.
+Python bindings to the HTTP API (work in progress) are available in the [pyeti](https://github.com/yeti-platform/pyeti) repository.